theforeman/foreman-infra/docs/jenkins.md

 ### Configuration management

 All nodes are maintained through our own Foreman instance using Puppet.
-The Foreman instance has a host group called "Builders" and "Builders/Debian" which have the "slave" and other classes assigned to them.
+The Foreman instance has a host group called "Builders" and "Builders/Debian" which have the "jenkins_node" and other classes assigned to them.
 Debian machines have additional permissions to push Debian packages.

 https://github.com/theforeman/foreman-infra/tree/master/puppet/modules contains the source for all Puppet modules.